mattds/mvc/README.md

 }
 ```

-To define views corresponding to actions, native go templates would be created in a convention driven location.
+Native go templates are used to define views renderable within a controller.
+These views should be created in a convention driven location.
 The conventional location being [view root dir]/[controller]/[view] where [view root dir] = "views" if not specifically set otherwise.
-Templates are shared by subfolders unless a template by the same name is defined in a subfolder which is then used instead.
-The primary template should by convention be named "base.html".
+Templates are shared by subfolders; a template with the same name in a lower level subfolder would take precedence.
+A primary template named "base.html" is required, whether shared between all views or specific to a particular view.

 An example folder and template layout is presented below: